All Episodes

 I was in the weight room with the Democrat colleagues, and Ron's usually there in the morning, but he's doing baseball now.

-And it's just the politics that gets all hot, but they all like Steve too.
+And it's just the politics that gets all hot, but they all like Steve, too.

 And so our prayers are with him.

-And we it's gonna make us all reflect now on going out to public spaces and and numbers when we've got some of us, some guys are biking, you know, several miles off of these things.
+And it's going to make us all reflect now on going out to public spaces and dumpers.

-Where you can identify when people go off the rails and when they don't on our political rhetoric.
+And we've got to start raising real ethical hurdles, right, where you can identify when people go off the rails and when they don't on our political rhetoric.

 And so it's fine.